lukso-network/rICO-smart-contracts/README.md

 ## Security Measurements

 The rICO as well as the token contract was audited by (ConsenSys Diligence)[https://github.com/ConsenSys] in April 2020.
 No severe issues were found.
-Find the audit report here: TODO add
+You can find the audit report here: [diligence.consensys.net/audits/2020/04/rico/](https://diligence.consensys.net/audits/2020/04/rico/)

 ### Escape hatch
 The current version includes a security escape hatch in case of malfunction.